kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_AppLifecycle.md

 #### Playing Media While in Background

 * **Enabling your application to play audible content while in the background**.
 To enable your application to play audible content while in the background, enable this option in the application background modes section or info.plist.
 * **Setting the audio session category**.
-To continue playing media while in the background we must set an audio session category with background playback (for example: AVAudioSessionCategoryPlayback).
+To continue playing media while in the background, you must set an audio session category with background playback (for example: AVAudioSessionCategoryPlayback).

 >swift